lucky710710/Python_SQLite/README.md

 # Python_SQLite
-Managing a SQL database in Python using SQLite library.
+Utilizing the SQLite module to manage a SQL database in Python.